cheongyien/webLaunchJS/basics-of-javascript/primitive-types.md

----
-description: >-
+# :unlock: Primitive Types

-  There are two types of data type in JavaScript, namely primitive type and reference type.
+> There are two types of data type in JavaScript, namely primitive type and reference type.
 We are going to cover primitive type over here only.
----

-# Primitive Types

 In the category of primitive types, aka value type, we have: